 Some of Russia's more popular dishes include:

-It is universally recommended that ESL teachers avoid drinking Russian tap water due to the filtering systems in Russia being far below North American standards.
+It is recommended that ESL teachers avoid drinking Russian tap water due to the filtering systems in Russia being far below North American standards.
 In some areas, it may be safe to drink after boiling, however proper research is highly recommended before trying.

 It is not uncommon for many ESL teachers in Russia to have a craving for food that reminds them of home.
 Finding a restaurant that serves American food is a fairly simple task in a large Russian city.
 Usually, American restaurants in a foreign nation can be classified as either a fast-food burger chain or a barbeque steakhouse.
 ESL teachers can dine at familiar Russian versions of McDonalds, Burger King, Pizza Hut, and other North American restaurant chains.
 There are also plenty of independent diners that offer traditional American barbequed food.

 Russia takes up approximately one-eighth of the world’s total landscape and stretches across two continents.
-With so much area to cover, Russia also claims one of the most diverse climate regions.
+With so much area to cover, Russia also claims one of the most diverse range of climates.
 The main climate is continental (snow in the winter and rain in the spring), with much of Russia located in the Northern parts of both Europe and Asia.
 Russia’s landscape is influenced by the waters of the Arctic and Atlantic Oceans, since mountain ranges block any tropical Southern air from moving northward.
 Depending on where ESL teachers decide to travel, there are regions of tundra, coniferous forests, mixed and broad-leaf forests, grasslands, and semi-desert; the Sochi region on the coast of the Black Sea is considered subtropical.

 Natural Disasters in Russia

 Although earthquakes, blizzards, and flooding do occur in Russia, they are not as dangerous as many countries around the world.
 Russians have shown heavy resilience through the multiple droughts and famines that have hit the country since its beginning.
 These tend to happen fairly regularly in Russia, with a famine usually occurring every 10 to 13 years, and a major drought typically hitting every five to seven years.
-Dubbed the 'Times of Troubles', a 17th Century famine was the deadliest on Russian soil.
-It is estimated that the two-year famine killed one-third of the Russian population at the time.
-Large-scale famines also hit Russia in the 1920s, '30s and '40s killing tens of millions of people.

 Overall, natural disasters are not very common in Russia.
 Extremely cold temperatures are the most noticeable weather-related inconvenience for most ESL teachers in Russia, and should be handled with caution.